MHeMoTexHuK/Autoupdate-lib/README.md

 ## Autoupdate lib
 Allows any mindustry java mods to easily check for updates.

-This thing is incomplete.
-Currently it doesn't support non-standard

 ## Usage
 The jar must be added to the mod as an implementation dependency in order for it to work.
 Theres a simple way to add it: